elenderg/PAL-1000/instruções de compilação.md

 `Put 0 into the pe header's sizeofuninitializeddatainfile.`

-`Find a routine given "_~initialize before run and run and finalize after run_" and the routine index.`
+`Find a routine given "~initialize before run and run and finalize after run_" and the routine index.`

-`If the routine is nil, abort with "_Internal error: could not find the startup routine"; exit.`
+`If the routine is nil, abort with "Internal error: could not find the startup routine"; exit.`

 `Put the routine's address minus the image base into the pe header's addressofentrypointinmemory.`